insure logo

 Insurance rates in Oregon also vary based on the coverage limits you choose, the type of car you drive, and the ZIP code you live in.
 Oregon families can lower costs by taking advantage of good student discounts, enrolling teens in a driving program and adding teens to an existing family policy rather than buying a separate one.

-Teen car insurance rates in Oregon, broken down by age
+Teen car insurance costs in Oregon, by age

 AgeAverage annual premium